Gerard01mm/Gerard01mm/README.md

 <div class="markdown-heading" dir="auto">
     <h2 class="heading-element">Some tools I have used
 </div>
 <p>During my experience in university and my professional career, I used a lot of different languages and technologies.
-This technologies are exposed here.
+This technologies are exposed here.</p>

 <i class="devicon-anaconda-original colored"></i>